Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Introduction

-In this paper, we construct an alternate model for the CGM in which we assume constant entropy (isentropic model) leading to a single phased structure with a large scale temperature gradient.
+In this paper, we construct an alternate model for the CGM in which we assume constant entropy (isentropic model) leading to a single phased structure with a large scale temperature gradient, from hot to warm.
 First, in \S\ref{sec_model}, we present the framework of our model.
 We solve the equation of hydrostatic equilibrium assuming a constant entropy adiabatic relation between the gas density and temperature, resulting in a temperature variation as a function of radius.
 We introduce a metallicity gradient and discuss the values for boundary conditions of the gas distributions.
-In \S\ref{sec_fiducial} we present our fiducial model for the corona, defined by a specific set of parameters chosen to reproduce absorption measurements of highly ionized oxygen ions (OVI-OVIII).
+In \S\ref{sec_fiducial} we present our fiducial isentropic model, defined by a specific set of parameters chosen to reproduce absorption measurements of highly ionized oxygen ions (OVI-OVIII).
+As in FSM17, we focus on the MW and external galaxies for which OVI has been detected in the CGM.
 We show the gas density and temperature distributions in the model, discuss the gas ionization mechanisms and calculate the spatial distributions of ions and gas emission properties.
-We then address the different timescales in the model in \S\ref{sec_timescales} and derive a model-independent upper limit for the cooling to dynamical time ratio for OVI-bearing gas.
+We then address the different timescales in the model in \S\ref{sec_timescales}.
+We also derive a model-independent upper limit for the cooling to dynamical time ratio for OVI-bearing gas.
 In \S\ref{sec_comparison} we compare the model properties to observational data measured in the MW and other, low-redshift $L^*$ galaxies, and provide predictions for future observations in \S\ref{sec_predict}.
 We compare our current model to \FSMII~in \S\ref{sec_fsm17}, discuss the differences between our work and other models of the CGM in \S\ref{sec_disc}, and summarize in \S\ref{sec_summary}.